ipa320/accompany/UvA/NomadLocalisation/README.txt

 # -------------------------
 # ---  Introduction
 # -------------------------

-This document describes how to localise the Nomad robot
+This document describes how to first build a map of the environment and then localise the Nomad robot based on the fixed coordinate system of the map.

+See 'NomadLocalisation.odg' for an overview of the data flow between the components involved.

 # -------------------------
 # ---  Dependencies